PeteyPii/MyLoLFantasy/README.md

 Getting Up and Running
 ----------------------

 Prerequisite: Make sure you are running Python 3.
 We use Python 3.4 but it should work on other Python 3 versions as well.
+You'll also need Sass (and by extension of this, Ruby).

-First install some dependencies:
+To start, install some dependencies:

 ```
 pip install Flask